idafchev/Ring0x00/_posts/2020-07-25-EKANS_analysis.md

 If the host is a domain controller the malware does not encrypt the files.
 Instead it drops the ransom note and exits.
 If the host is not a domain controller, then it proceeds with encrypting the files and without leaving a ransom note.
 ![domain controller check](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot12.png){: .align-center}

 It also creates a global mutex called `EKANS` in order to prevent several instances of the malware to run at the same time.
-If another instance is already running, the string `There can be only one`, is decrypted and execution stops.
+If another instance is already running, the string `"There can be only one"`, is decrypted and execution stops.
 The string looks like a reference to the movie Highlander, though it might not be intentional.
 ![there can be only one](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot13.png){: .align-center}

 ## <a name="24_ransom_note"></a> 2.4 Ransom note
----
 The ransom note is dropped only on domain controllers.
 It’s written in the paths `C:\Users\Public\Desktop\Decrypt-Your-Files.txt` and `C:\Decrypt-Your-Files.txt`
 Interestingly it does not contain how much ransom the attackers want.
 ![ransom note](https://idafchev.github.io/blog/assets/images/ekans/ekans_screenshot06.png){: .align-center}

 ## <a name="25_network"></a> 2.5 Blocking network communication
----
 Before proceeding further, the malware blocks all inbound and outbound network communication.
 In order to do this, it executes the following two commands:
 ```
 netsh advfirewall set allprofiles firewallpolicy blockinbound,blockoutbound